GilOliveira/schemadotorg/README.md

 # TBD

+- Should a warning/info message be displayed when creating a new mapping and entity?

 - Should you be able to map the same field to multiple properties?
   - body => description and disambiguatingDescription

+- How do we handle sub-values (i.e. body.summary)?
+  - Token field?

 - Should Drupal names and ids be stored in the database or dynamically generated?